splunk/splunk-connect-for-snmp/docs/configuration/sim-configuration.md

   signalfxRealm: us0
 ```

-2. Alternatively, create microk8s secret by yourself and pass its name in `values.yaml` file.
-Create secret:
+2. Alternatively, create the microk8s secret by yourself and pass its name to the `values.yaml` file.
+Use the following command to create it:

 ```
 microk8s kubectl create -n <namespace> secret generic <secretname> \